Component station

 Component station is a light rail station operated by Santa Clara Valley Transportation Authority.
 The station is located in San Jose, California in the center median of 1st Street near Component Drive.
 The station's street address is 2540 North First Street.

-Component has a split platform.
+Component station has a split platform.
 The northbound platform is located just north of Component Drive, the southbound platform is located just south of Component Drive.
-This station is served by the Blue and Green lines of the VTA Light Rail system.
+This station is served by the Blue and Green lines of the VTA light rail system.